aiven/devportal/docs/platform/concepts/byoc.rst

 When to use a standard Aiven deployment
 ---------------------------------------

-BYOC deployments are not automated, and they add additional complexity for communicating to the Aiven control plane, service management, key management and security.
+BYOC deployments are not automated, and they add additional complexity to communicating to the Aiven control plane, service management, key management, and security.

 In most cases, you can meet your regulatory and business requirements by utilizing a standard Aiven deployment or :doc:`Enhanced Compliance Environment </docs/platform/concepts/enhanced-compliance-env>`.

 .. tip::